Value-Based Goal Setting: The Values-First Framework

 The most effective approach combines the clarity of the SMART goal framework with value alignment.
 This integration ensures your objectives are both practically achievable and personally meaningful.

-Remember that value-based goal setting isn’t just about what you achieve—it’s equally about who you become through the process of pursuit.
+Value-based goal setting is not just about what you achieve.
+It is equally about who you become through the process of pursuit.

 Make Goals Actionable with the SMARTER Framework

-After establishing clear objectives based on your values, the next phase involves making those goals truly actionable.
+After establishing clear objectives based on your values, the next phase involves making those goals actionable.
 The SMARTER framework provides a structured approach for turning your value-based goals into achievable results.
-This enhanced goal-setting methodology builds upon the traditional SMART approach by adding crucial elements that increase your likelihood of success.
+This methodology builds upon the traditional SMART approach by adding two elements that aim to increase your likelihood of success.

 Breaking Down Each SMARTER Component

-The SMARTER framework expands the classic SMART model by adding two critical components that align perfectly with value-based goal setting:
+The SMARTER framework expands the classic SMART model by adding two critical components that align well with value-based goal setting:

 | Component | Description | Value Connection |